R&D Project

 Summary of the project

 We will establish integrated research between mathematical studies with mathematical data analysis and modeling analysis, and experimental studies on interaction and control between organs.
-In particular, we develop DNB (Dynamical Network Biomarkers) theory and its complementary theory like spatio-temporal information transforming learning to detect the pre-disease state (Mebyo) and deviation from healthy states, respectively, at ultra-early timing before tipping points to disease states and propose methodology for Ultra-Early Medicine based on such ultra-early detection as well as treatments as control theory on physiological networks.
+In particular, we develop DNB (Dynamical Network Biomarkers) theory and its complementary theory like spatio-temporal information transforming learning to detect the pre-disease states (Mebyo) and deviation from healthy states, respectively, at ultra-early timing before tipping points to disease states and propose methodology for Ultra-Early Medicine based on such ultra-early detection as well as treatments as control theory on physiological networks.
 The long-term purpose of this project is to realize a society equipped with ultra-early disease prediction and prevention systems by 2050.

 Conventional Definition